 - Blend@UW: A program that supports the Educational Innovation Initiative by helping faculty and staff redesign courses to be more active and engaging by using blended-learning approaches

-- Blended Learning Fellowship: Fellowships develop campus leadership around topics of blended learning
+- Fellowships: Fellowships develop campus leadership around topics related to innovative approaches to teaching and learning with technology

 - Blended Learning Toolkit: The website provides tutorials, resources, and examples about blended learning and how to apply it to your course